codey-codes/movie_me/README.md

 1. HTML: used as a markup language for the webpage
 2. SCSS: advanced CSS for styling the said webpage
 3. JS: for creating new and updating the already present information in both HTML and CSS.
 Also, for obtaining data from external sources
-4. NodeJS: for Node Package Managers to make the development environment easier 4a. webpack: mainly used to compile all the 9 Javascript files into one single file 4b. axios: used to fetch the API data from sources like TMDB and OMDB 4c. node-sass: this npm converts the SCSS file to CSS and makes it legible to the browser 4d. live-server: used to get the 'live view' of the changes made in either the HTML, SCSS or any of the JS files 4e. autoprefixer: as the name suggests, this npm adds the profixes to CSS code to make it cross-browser compatible
+4. NodeJS: for Node Package Managers to make the development environment more friendly
+    * webpack: mainly used to compile all the 9 Javascript files into one single file
+    * axios: used to fetch the API data from sources like TMDB and OMDB
+    * node-sass: this npm converts the SCSS file to CSS and makes it legible to the browser
+    * live-server: used to get the 'live view' of the changes made in either the HTML, SCSS or any of the JS files
+    * autoprefixer: as the name suggests, this npm adds the profixes to CSS code to make it cross-browser compatible
 5. Adobe Illustrator: for designing the Movie_Me! logo
 6. Adobe XD: for making a mockup of the webpage before it was to be developed

 ### Issues faced while developing ###

-1. -- WEBPACK --
+1. -- Webpack --
     The webpack-dev-server is used to get live view which compiles all the files into a single file and shows the changes live on the browser. 'package.json' file can also be edited so that the webpack config file does not have to contain development mode.
 Hence, the development mode was added to package.json file.
 For some reasons, the webpack-dev-server's contentBase was not accepting the path provided and the webpack-dev-server was not opening at all.

     Workaround: Webpack also offers "webpack --watch" option where a developer can see the changes in the JS files right away.
 But an error was received which stated that the development mode is required.
 Thus the development mode option from package.json was removed and wabpack config file was updated with the mode: development option.
 Also, "webpack --watch" does not offer live view of the changes made but it only watches for changes and compiles them into the output file.